ohmyzsh/ohmyzsh/CONTRIBUTING.md

 2. What the correct behavior should be
 3. What the actual behavior is

-Please copy to anyone relevant (_eg_ plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.
+Please copy to anyone relevant (e.g. plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.

 We will do our very best to help you.